 You’re finally convinced about the benefits of launching your bank’s first mobile marketing campaign.
 You know how to get started, you have your data lists and your target locations ready, and you know exactly what you want your creative to look like.

-Even bigger ads, such as 320×480, can also perform well but have a higher rate of accidental clicks, leading to a negative user experience and a high bounce rate.
-Smaller banner sizes, such as 320×50, have the lowest performance rate, which makes sense considering that the smaller the size is the harder it is to attract user’s attention.
-Ads become less readable and the images are not big enough to create a visual impact.
+Even bigger ads, such as 320×480, can also perform well, but tend to have a higher rate of accidental clicks.
+This leads to a negative user experience and a higher bounce rate.
+Smaller banner sizes, such as 320×50, have the lowest performance rate, which makes sense considering that the smaller the size is the harder it is to attract users’ attention.
+Ads become less readable, and the images aren’t big enough to create a visual impact.